sensu/sensu-docs/content/sensu-go/5.16/guides/influx-db-metric-handler.md

 Sensu event handlers are actions executed by the Sensu backend on [events][1].
 In this guide, you'll use a handler to populate the time series database [InfluxDB][2].
-If you're not familiar with handlers yet, consider reading the [handlers reference][9] before continuing through this guide.
+If you're not familiar with handlers, consider reading the [handlers reference][9] before continuing through this guide.

 ## Use a handler to populate InfluxDB